bebatut/enasearch/README.rst

     $ enasearch search_data --help
     Usage: enasearch search_data [OPTIONS]

-      Search data given a query

     Options:
       --free_text_search      Use free text search, otherwise the data warehouse is used
       --query TEXT            Query string, made up of filtering conditions, joined by logical ANDs, ORs and NOTs and bound by double quotes; the filter fields for a query are accessible with get_filter_fields and the type of filters with get_filter_types  [required]
       --result TEXT           Id of a result (accessible with get_results) [required]
       --display TEXT          Display option to specify the display format (accessible with get_display_options)  [required]
       --download TEXT         Download option to specify that records are to be saved in a file (used with file option, list accessible with get_download_options)
       --file PATH             File to save the content of the search (used with download option)
       --fields TEXT           Fields to return (accessible with get_returnable_fields, used only for report as
-                                display value) [multiple]
+                              display value) [multiple or comma-separated]
-        --sortfields TEXT       Fields to sort the results (accessible with get_sortable_fields, used only for report as display value) [multiple]
+      --sortfields TEXT       Fields to sort the results (accessible with get_sortable_fields, used only for report as display value) [multiple or comma-separated]
       --offset INTEGER RANGE  First record to get (used only for display different of fasta and fastq
       --length INTEGER RANGE  Number of records to retrieve (used only for display different of fasta and fastq
-        --help                  Show this message and exit.
+      -h, --help              Show this message and exit.

 It can also be used as a Python library: